Apply for a Grant

 Does my project need to be Jewish-affiliated to receive a grant?

-Absolutely not.
+Nope.
 Our application is open to all worthwhile nonprofit projects.

 Can I view an example of a completed, successful grant application?